sdmx-twg/vtl/v2.2/docs/reference_manual/vtl_dl_rulesets/hierarchical_rulesets.rst

         the leftCondition is **true**); It can contain references to the Value domains or the Variables of the conditioningSignature of the Ruleset and Constants; all the VTL-ML component level operators are allowed.
-The leftCondition is optional, if missing it is assumed to be TRUE and the Rule is always evaluated.
+The leftCondition is optional, if missing it is assumed to be **true** and the Rule is always evaluated.
     * - leftCodeItem
       - a Code Item of the Value Domain specified in the hrRulesetSignature.